CarolVilarino/CarolVilarino/README.md

-- 👋 Hi, I’m @CarolVilarino I love cats and technology
+- 👋 Hi, I’m @CarolVilarino I love cats and fostering kittens 🐈
 - 👀 I’m interested in technology and learning new things everyday
-- 🌱 I’m currently learning JavaScript and stuff
+- 🌱 I’m currently learning JavaScript, React and stuff
 - 💞️ I’m looking to collaborate on open source projects

 <!---